NFL star Fred McNeill's brain scan showed clear evidence of CTE damage

 "I think you can correlate the areas of damage -- in the midbrain, the amygdala, some of the deep structures of the brain, the amygdala," Bailes said.

-McNeill died last year at the age of 63.
+McNeill died in 2015 at the age of 63.
 An autopsy and examination of his brain confirmed the CTE diagnosis.

 “During the final months of his life, our patient was admitted to a nursing home for dehydration, failure to thrive, progressive dysphagia (inability to eat), incontinence, progressive neck and limb weakness, and slurred speech,” Omalu, Bailes and colleagues reported.